mosip/documentation/docs/administration.md

 **Create/Update Gender Types**
 * Using the portal, the Admin can create a Gender Type providing the Gender Type name and description if applicable.
-* A Gender Type needs to be created in both configured Primary and Secondary language.
+* A Gender Type needs to be created in all the country configured language.
 * Although the Portal will allow creation of a Gender Type in only primary language but will not allow activation of that Gender Type until data for that Gender Type is not updated for all the languages.
 * A deactivated Gender Type will not show up on the Pre-Registration/Registration Client UI.
 While entering the data, the text fields (e.g., Gender Type Name) needs to be manually input in all the languages.
 After successful creation, a Gender Type code will be generated.
 * Admin Portal also allows modification of any detail of a Gender Type.
 The modification includes either adding the details in another language that were missed during creation of the Gender Type or changing the details of a Gender Type itself including name, description etc.